SumoLogic/sumologic-documentation/docs/search/lookup-tables/create-a-lookup-table.md

     "pkv", "tid-cid-s", "mt", "tid-sk-1", "tid-sk-2", "tid-sk-3", "tid-sk-4", "tid-sk-5", "tid-sk-6", "tid-sk-7", "tid-sk-8", "tid-sk-9", "tid-sk-10", "tid-sk-11", "tid-sk-12", "tid-sk-13", "tid-sk-14", "tid-sk-15", "tid-sk-16", "tid-sk-17", "tid-sk-18", "tid-sk-19", "tid-sk-20", "`_messagetime`", "`_receipttime`", "`_sourceCategory`", "`_sourceHost`", "`_sourceName`", "`_source`", "`_sourceid`", "`_collector`", "`_collectorid`", "`_view`", "`_index`"
 * Field names cannot contain two tilde characters in a row (~~).
 * Field names are not case-sensitive.
-For example, you can't have both "Name" and "name" fields.
+For example, you cannot have both "Name" and "name" fields.

 ### Lookup Tables and Search Templates

 Currently, the ability to reference a field in a new style Lookup Table in a [Search Template](../get-started-with-search/build-search/search-templates.md) is not supported.
-However, you can refer to [classic Lookup Tables](../Search-Query-Language/Search-Operators/lookup-classic.md) in Search Templates.
+However, you can refer to [classic Lookup Tables](../search-query-language/search-operators/lookup-classic.md) in Search Templates.

 ## How many Lookup Tables can you have?